Psharkcat/yvds/README.md

 #  Youtube Videos Download Script

 A simple Python script that allows you to download YouTube videos and audio files.
-The script can be run from the command line and automatically saves the files to your system's default media folders (Music for audio and Videos for video).
+The script can be run from the command line and automatically saves the files to your system's default media folders.

 ## Features